 Dispelling Misconceptions About Cystic Fibrosis

-• CF is not just a lung disease.
-Cystic fibrosis is a progressive, genetic disease that affects the lungs, pancreas, and other organs.
+Cystic fibrosis is a rare, progressive, genetic disease that affects the lungs, pancreas, and other organs.
 Furthermore, CF is a complex disease and the types of symptoms and how severe they are can differ widely from person to person.
 Many factors can affect a person's health and the course the disease runs, including their age at diagnosis.

 As people with CF live longer, their disease manifests in different ways, forcing them to confront new challenges related to life with CF, including infections, CF-related diabetes, gastrointestinal issues, reproductive health, and mental health.

-• CF is not contagious.
-Cystic fibrosis is caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene which cause the CFTR protein to become dysfunctional.
-While CF itself is not contagious, the thick mucus that builds up in the lungs of people with CF allows germs to thrive and can lead to serious lung infections.
-As a result, people with CF are more vulnerable to getting sick by catching germs from others who are sick, and particularly from others with CF. The Cystic Fibrosis Foundation's Infection Prevention and Control Guidelines help people with CF, their families, and caregivers reduce the spread of germs in everyday life.
+Cystic fibrosis is a genetic disease that you are born with.
+It is caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, resulting in dysfunctional CFTR protein.
+This leads to thick mucus buildup in the lungs, making it difficult to breathe and easy for germs to thrive.
+As a result, people with CF are more vulnerable to acquiring infections from others who are sick, particularly from others with CF. The Cystic Fibrosis Foundation's Infection Prevention and Control Guidelines help people with CF, their families, and caregivers reduce the spread of germs in everyday life.

-• There is no cure for cystic fibrosis.
-While CFTR modulators represent a tremendous feat in addressing the underlying cause of CF, they are not a cure, and not everyone can benefit.
+While CFTR modulators (therapies targeting defects in the CFTR protein that cause CF) represent a tremendous advancement in treatment, they are not a cure, and not everyone can benefit.

 Additionally, modulator therapy cannot reverse or heal permanent organ damage, which is why it's especially important to start these therapies as early as possible.
 While a lung transplant may be a treatment option for people with cystic fibrosis who are facing advanced lung disease, a person with CF will continue to have CF after the transplant.